NO BUYING CLOTHES FOR A WHOLE MONTH?!!

 I don’t intend to sound self-righteous as I buy mostly cheap clothing and love fashion but the book did make me think about my clothing consumption and consumer habits.
-I already love shopping at charity shops and literally cannot walk by one so I thought why not try the challenge?
+I already love charity shops and literally cannot walk by one so I thought why not try the challenge?

-However no new clothing for a year seems like a crazy notion to me so I thought I’d try it for one month.
+However, no new clothing for a year seems like a crazy notion to me so I thought I’d try it for one month.
 The challenge has been accomplished successfully twice by Patrice from Looking Fly on a Dime but she lives in New York where there are more charity shops and indeed more shops in general 😛

 She encourages her readers to try the challenge as well but not to set themselves unrealistic goals, i.e. try it for a month or two.

-Now I have a hideous lack of self-control, motivation and willpower so we’ll see how I get on!
+Now I have a hideous lack of self-control, motivation, and willpower so we’ll see how I get on!